-According to Dr. V. Anamali, the roots of the Indian Hindu Caste System lie in the Aryan conquest of the Ancient Indus Valley Civilisation also called Mohenjo-Daro and Harappa or Harappan Civilization.
+According to Dr. V. Anamali, the roots of the Indian Hindu Caste System lie in the discrimination against the Black Dravidian people of Ancient India after the Aryan conquest of the Ancient Indus Valley Civilisation also called Mohenjo-Daro and Harappa or Harappan Civilization

-Dr Anamali suggests that the Harrapan Civilization was created by Black people from Africa’s Kingdom of Ancient Ethiopia dating back possibly to 7,000 BC.
+Dr Anamali suggests that the Harrapan Civilization was created by Black people from Africa’s Kingdom of Ancient Ethiopia dating back possibly to 7,000 BC called the Dravidians.

-These early Africans also called the Dravidians created a highly advanced Civilization in the Indus Valley region which included agriculture, building and sanitation systems.
+These Black Dravidians of Ancient India created a highly advanced Civilization in the Indus Valley region which included agriculture, building and sanitation systems.

-The Origins Of The Caste System In Ancient India
+The Origins Of The Caste System Against The Black Dravidians In Ancient India

-The Ancient Dravidian Civilization of the Africans of Ancient India was very productive, abundant and peaceful.
+The Ancient Black Dravidian Civilization of the Africans of Ancient India was very productive, abundant and peaceful.

 However from about 5000 BC small groups of Nomads from the Mediterranean started coming into the Region of Harappa and Mohenjo-Daro in the area around modern day Pakistan.

-The infilitration continued until during the period between 3,000 – 2,000 BC nomadic White Aryans from Central Asia arrived in the Indus Valley in search of food.
+The infilitration into the territorry of the Black Dravidians of Ancient India continued until during the period between 3,000 – 2,000 BC nomadic White Aryans from Central Asia arrived in the Indus Valley in search of food.

 The Aryans had already domesticated horses by this time, and in an effort to overcome the scarcity of food and general harsher life conditions they had experienced in Asia, they raided and conquered the Dravidians who were a settled population that was less familiar with warfare and had also not domesticated the horse.

-A war lasting several hundred years took place between the Aryans and Dravidians, and in this period intermarriage between the Aryans and Dravidians also occured.
+A war lasting several hundred years took place between the Aryans and Black Dravidians, and in this period intermarriage between the Aryans and Black Dravidians also occured.

 The result was a mixed society comprised of people with varying degrees of Skin tone.

-Positions, Jobs and Trades were thus organised according to Skin colour with the purest colour White having access to the highest positions right down to the last rank reserved for those with the darkest Skin tone.
+Positions, Jobs and Trades were thus organised according to Skin colour with the purest colour White having access to the highest positions right down to the last rank reserved for those with the darkest Skin tone who were the Black Dravidians.

 The Aryans also probably wrote the Ancient Vedas scriptures in Sanskrit.

-These Vedas are the source for the rituals and teachings of the Priests of the Vedic religion created by the Aryans which formed the basis of the Caste system.
+These Vedas are the source for the rituals and teachings of the Priests of the Vedic religion created by the Aryans which formed the basis of the Hindu Caste system which discriminated against the Black Dravidians.

-In Brief, the 5 Castes created by the Aryans were:
+In Brief, the 5 Castes created by the Aryans to discriminate against the Black Dravidians were:

 i) Brahmins: Teachers & Priests;